 - Start by boiling 2 cups of water.

-- Once the water has boiled, switch off the heat and add 2 teaspoons of black tea leaves.
+- Once the water has boiled, switch off the heat and add 2 teaspoons of black tea leaves, or one Assam Tea Drop.

-- Let the tea steep for 3 - 5 minutes
+- Let the tea steep for 3 - 5 minutes.
+If using a Drop simply stir and you are ready to drink!

 - Strain the tea and discard the tea leaves